 When a pool leaks, the surrounding ground becomes unstable due to all the excess water.
 As a result, the tiles surrounding the pool may crack or begin to move.
 Finding gaps and cracks might mean a leak has been going on for a while, and the water has seeped farther outward.

-Wet areas are yet another telltale sign that you might have leaks.
+Wet areas are yet another telltale sign.
 Uneven grass or muddy spots near the pool may indicate a pool leak.
 As the water moves underground, it erodes the soil and causes the landscaping above to shift or even sink.

 Your Water Bill Is Higher Than Normal